 Target audience: Footage buyers & clearance managers (registration not required)

 Footage licensing is equal parts art and strategy.
 Attending this session will help research and clearance professionals understand how to optimize the footage licensing process.
 Session highlights include: essential steps of researching, finding, clearing, and licensing footage for various projects including advertising, television, film, and new media.
-Moderated by industry veteran Bobby Dicks.
+The session will be moderated by industry veteran Bobby Dicks.

 Bobby Dicks is Director of Sales & Licensing at CNN Collection, where he specializes in helping fiction and non-fiction storytellers establish and frame their narrative with current and archival footage from global and local news coverage.
 Bobby recently worked with Laura Poitras’s documentary Citizenfour, which earned an Oscar in the Best Documentary Feature category.
 As a veteran licensor, Bobby’s clients include major and independent film and multimedia production companies on every continent.